nampham720/scraping-data-thesissketch/README.md

 *There is also my unfinished personal document (as a test with 09 refs so far) for the Organisational Psychology Course.
 Please find the essay as reference **only** (because it has not been graded yet).
 Thank you.*

 The idea is to create a self-built plagiarism check.
-So far, I can only work with checking similarity between documents.
+Up to now, I can only work with checking similarity between documents.

-Some deficiencies of the product is the running time and the copied text detector.
-Up to now, due to the amount of data, the running time has not been a big problem (less than 10 seconds).
+One of the deficiencies of the product is the copied text detector.
+Additionally, running time should also be taken into consideration.
+However, due to the amount of data, the running time has not been a big problem (less than 10 seconds).

 The idea of the project is to:
 * Open the document